Key insights

 The research tracked fund flows linked directly with the Hydra darknet marketplace.
 After all, these very connections landed previous organizations in hot water.

 Our investigation took a deep dive into data from 2021 to 2023, circling around April 5, 2022.
-That is the day the Department of Justice announced the Hydra Market seizure
+That is the day the Department of Justice announced the Hydra Market seizure.

-The team has analyzed data from 6,030,749 wallet addresses and aggregated it into a chart.
+The team has analysed data from 6,030,749 wallet addresses and aggregated it into a chart.
 The latter displays the Hydra darknet marketplace’s prominent sending and receiving counterparties.
 We see the flow of funds users deposited to Hydra on the left.
 The data on the right shows the withdrawals made by users and vendors.

 Received and withdrawn BTC via Hydra Marketplace wallets from April 5, 2021 to April 5, 2022